Fantastic Four (2005 film): Production

 In 1983, German producer Bernd Eichinger met with Stan Lee at his home in Los Angeles to explore obtaining an option for a movie based on the Fantastic Four.
 The option was not available until three years later, when Eichinger's Constantin Film company obtained it from Marvel Comics for a price the producer called "not enormous", and which has been estimated to be $250,000.
 Warner Bros. and Columbia Pictures showed interest, but were cautious of Eichinger's $40–45 million budget.
 With the option scheduled to expire on December 31, 1992, Eichinger asked Marvel for an extension.
 With none forthcoming, Eichinger planned to retain his option by producing a low-budget Fantastic Four film, reasoning, he said in 2005, "They didn't say I had to make a big movie."
-In 1992, he approached B-movie director and producer Roger Corman on the idea of producing the film on a $5 million budget in order to keep the rights, which he eventually decided to bring down to $1 million.
+In 1992, he approached B-movie director and producer Roger Corman on the idea of producing the film on a $5 million budget to keep the rights, which he eventually decided to bring down to $1 million.
 In 1994, the adaptation, titled The Fantastic Four had its trailer released to cinemas, and its cast and director went on a promotional tour, however the film was not officially released.
 The film was accused of being an ashcan copy, meaning it was only made to keep the license.
 Lee and Eichinger stated that the actors had no idea of the situation, instead believing they were creating a proper release.
 Marvel Comics, along with Avi Arad and close friend Ralph Winter, paid in exchange for the film's negative, so 20th Century Fox could go ahead with the big-budget adaptation, as well as a possible spin-off film starring the Silver Surfer for summer 1998.

 Fox hired Chris Columbus to write and direct Fantastic Four in 1995.
 He developed a screenplay with Michael France, but decided to step down as director and focus on producing Fantastic Four under his 1492 Pictures company.
 In 2025, he revealed he was actually fired from the project after telling the executives to make the movie using conceptual art based on Jack Kirby and Marvel's Silver Age.
 Peter Segal was hired to direct in April 1997, and was replaced by Sam Weisman by the end of the year.
 Fox brought in Sam Hamm to rewrite the script in April 1998 in an attempt to lower the $165 million projected budget.
 In February 1999, with development taking longer than expected, Eichinger and Fox signed a deal with Marvel to extend the control of the film rights for another two years, with a summer 2001 release planned, and hiring Raja Gosnell to direct.
 However, Gosnell decided to do Scooby-Doo (2002) instead and dropped out in October 2000.